Ebraegel/pizzamachine/README.md

 in no particular order

 * Finish Dockerizing
+  * get pry's magic pretty-printing working in the container
+  * it just drops you in irb by default, figure out what to do instead when it's run for real
+    * maybe a script to build and/or run the thing?
+More research needed, maybe overlapping with the "figure out heroku" research.
 * Figure out Google Sheets API
   * how to authorize the thing to access my sheet if it's running in Heroku or somewhere
   * how to get stuff from the spreadsheet